-Since you’re short on time with only two days in Florence, we recommend either purchasing tickets to the gallery or a tour in advance to avoid what can be a long line.
+Since you’re short on time with only 2 days in Florence, we recommend either purchasing tickets to the gallery or a tour in advance to avoid what can be a long line.
 We waited in line for about half an hour in the middle of a weekend day in early November–word is that it can easily be triple that during busy periods.

 The Galleria dell’Accademia is fairly small, you’ll be unlikely to spend more than an hour there unless you’re an enormous art buff.
 David is definitely the star of the show (and absolutely worth seeing–the statue blew us away when we saw it in person!), but the musical instrument display and unfinished Michelangelo sculptures are definitely worth seeing as well.

 Florence’s famous outdoor leather market is bustling and beautiful–it’s a great place to shop for small souvenirs, people watch, and take photos.

 What we wouldn’t necessarily recommend is buying expensive leather goods from a stall here without further research (and plenty of haggling).
 We definitely aren’t leather experts, but suffice it to say that not all leather goods are created equal, and a tourist market can be a great place to overpay for a substandard product if you don’t know what you’re looking for.